hitpoint6/hitpoint6/README.md

-- 👋 Hi, I’m @hitpoint6
+- 👋 Hi, I’m Guanghui
-- 👀 I’m interested in building web application. https://walnuteducation.com/
+- 👀  I am a full-stack app builder who is proficient in using Python, specifically Django, and Javascript, particularly React.
+Recently, I have become very passionate about creating AI and large language models applications.
+I am also experienced in scaling up distributed systems during my time at Meta's Data Infra team.
-- 🌱 I’m currently learning algorithm
+- 🌱 I’m currently learning LLM and AI.
-- 💞️ I’m looking to collaborate on building mobile and web apps.
+- 💞️ I’m looking to Looking forward to collaborating with you on exciting projects!
 - 📫 How to reach me hitpoint6@gmail.com

 <!---